 var a = isValid ? value_true : value_false;

-Prefer clarity over brevity: Even if the code becomes more readable or less, consider using conditionals IF-ELSE or breaking down the logic into multiple lines to make it clearer and more understandable.
+Prefer clarity over brevity: When in doubt about whether the code is more readable or less, consider using IF-ELSE conditionals or breaking the logic into multiple lines to make it clearer and more understandable.

-Use parentheses to avoid ambiguities: If you have more complex expressions involving ternary operators, use parentheses to ensure that the evaluation is done correctly and avoid ambiguities in the precedence of operators.
+Use parentheses to avoid ambiguities: If you have more complex expressions involving ternary operators, use parentheses to ensure that the evaluation occurs correctly and to avoid ambiguities in operator precedence.

-It is often said that the ternary conditional follows the personal programming paradigm.
+It is often said that the ternary conditional follows the functional programming paradigm.
 Well, that is not exactly true.
-Let’s say it is “more given” to functional programming than an IF.
-But whether it is functional or not depends entirely on how we use it.
+Let’s say that it is “more inclined” towards functional programming than an IF.
+But whether it is functional or not totally depends on how we use it.

 For example, if we use it as usual, evaluating a condition and returning one value or another, it is functional programming.